isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Bayam.md

   <h4>Sowing seeds:</h4>
 		<p>Seeds can be scattered directly into a pot or into true ground, and then covered with a layer of soil or compost.
 Lightly water the soil until damp, once a day.
 Seeds should sprout within a week.</p>
 		<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 		<p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting.</p>
+Protect your young plants with a DIY <a href="/page-index/horticulture-techniques/cloches/">cloche</a> or <a href="/page-index/hardscapes/netting/">netting</a>.</p>
 	<br>
 </section>

 <section>
 	<h4>Growing:</h4>
 		<p>Bayam is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
-Plants can be fertilised regularly two weeks after germination for a fuller crop.</p>
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly two weeks after germination for a fuller crop.</p>
 		<p>This plant can be grown incredibly close together with many plants in a small space.
 If plants are thinned out and given enough ventilation, they will grow thicker stems and will grow taller and bushier.</p>
 		<p>Bayam plants will die after producing seeds.
-Prolong your harvest by <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/pruning/">pruning</a> off flowers when they appear.</p>
+Prolong your harvest by <a href="/page-index/horticulture-techniques/pruning/">pruning</a> off flowers when they appear.</p>
 	<br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
 		<p>Plants can be harvested for leaves at any time, with younger leaves being the most tender.
 However, the leaves will become tough as they get older.
-Most gardeners will harvest their crop around 3 weeks after sowing.</p>
+Most gardeners will <a href="/page-index/horticulture-techniques/harvest-hygiene/">harvest</a> their crop around 3 weeks after sowing.</p>
-		<p>The whole plant can be harvested once by cutting the stalk at the base or multiple times by harvesting the young, tender stems from the top as per the cut-and-come-again method.</p>
+		<p>The whole plant can be harvested once by cutting the stalk at the base or multiple times by harvesting the young, tender stems from the top as per the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again method</a>.</p>
 		<img src="/images/Plants/Bayam_JacChua.jpg">
 		<p>Bayam will start to flower after a few months or so.
 The flowers can be self-pollinated and will form brown seed capsules.
 Dry, brown seed pods are mature, and can be harvested for seeds to plant.</p>
 	<br>